AGE: – Unknown

 FOR PRICE PLEASE CONTACT – Include number below:

-The design and shape of the shrine is typical of Thai shrines and doorway frames found in most Thai Temples.
+The design and shape of the gilded shrine in which this plaque is sitting in is typical of Thai shrines and doorway frames found in most Thai Temples.
 A picture of a similar tablet to this can be seen in the book “Siamese Votive Tablets” by G. Goedes, translated by W. A. Graham where this style of images is discussed on page 15, Plate XII.

 For those of you who can read Thai script may be able to determine a date from the script at the back of the tablet – This votive placque accompanied another similar style bronze shrine and was acquired in Singapore in 1973.